qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 To answer these questions, we're going to need the following data:

 #.
-The residential properties (buildings) in the area.
+The residential properties (buildings) in the area;
 #.
-The roads in and around the town.
+The roads in and around the town;
 #.
-The location of schools and restaurants.
+The location of schools and restaurants;
 #.
 The size of buildings.

 All of this data is available through OSM and you should find that the dataset